mlaraibkhan/hackathon-msft-csu/README.md

 # hackathon-msft-csu

-This Codespaces comes with some great AI Tools pre-installed.
+This Codespace Repo comes with some great AI Tools pre-installed.

 ## GitHub Spec Kit

 Before coding a bunch with AI, it is important to first spec out what you want to build.
 GitHub Spec Kit helps with this and is available in the terminal.

-First set up Spec Kit with `specify init .`.
+First set up Spec Kit with `specify init .` in a terminal.

 Then you can run various commands in the terminal in order: